python-sevilla/meetups/README.md

 # Python Sevilla Meetups

-This is the Python-Sevilla MeetUps content repository.
+This is the Python-Sevilla Meetups content repository.

-Python-Sevilla is part of [Python Software Foundation Meetup Pro Network](https://www.meetup.com/es-ES/pro/python-software-foundation-meetups).
+Python-Sevilla Meetup is part of [Python Software Foundation Meetup Pro Network](https://www.meetup.com/es-ES/pro/python-software-foundation-meetups).

 If you want to contact or join our group: